hogg101/rgbxmastree/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

+- **Commercial use is strictly prohibited.**
+- **Attribution is required** if you use this code as a basis for your own project.

+See the [LICENSE](LICENSE) file for the full text.